iabhisheksaini01/Documentation/ci.md

 ##  Recommended Practices <a id="recommended-practices"></a>

-- 🔸 Keep test cases simple and reproducible
+-  Keep test cases simple and reproducible
-- 🔸 Validate **idempotency** in each scenario
+-  Validate **idempotency** in each scenario
-- 🔸 Always maintain an up-to-date `README.md`
+-  Always maintain an up-to-date `README.md`
-- 🔸 Follow naming conventions aligned with Ansible Galaxy
+-  Follow naming conventions aligned with Ansible Galaxy
-- 🔸 Isolate variables and avoid hardcoding
+- Isolate variables and avoid hardcoding

 ---

-## 🛠Common Issues & Fixes <a id="common-issues--fixes"></a>
+## Common Issues & Fixes <a id="common-issues--fixes"></a>

 | Issue                         | Suggestion                                                                 |
 |------------------------------|----------------------------------------------------------------------------|